robole/title-sequences/readme.md

 ![screenshot Killing Eve title](killing-eve/img/demo.gif)

+View the [codepen](https://codepen.io/robjoeol/full/gOwGojN).

+#### How was this made?

 I used the [Greensock (GSAP)](https://greensock.com/) library for the animation.

-I discuss how I created this in [this article](https://www.roboleary.net/2020/12/24/title-sequences.html).

-View the [codepen](https://codepen.io/robjoeol/full/gOwGojN).

-#### What I learned

-I learned a bit more about [GSAP](https://greensock.com/gsap/):

-- You can have simultaneous tweens execute on the same timeline by using a label or specifying a time variable.
-Prior to that, I was creating separate timelines.
-- You can't repeat an animation if you want to use a random function to change the selector for a tween each time it repeats.
-The best solution I found is to wrap the call to the random function and the associated timeline in a `setInterval` call.
-You can check the code to see what I did!
-- If you want to randomise a tween value, you can use built-in random functions.
+I discuss it all in this article, [How to create a slick animation from Killing Eve (TV show title sequence)](https://www.roboleary.net/2020/12/24/title-sequences.html).

 #### Attribution